top of page

 • Onboarding API: This is a separate set of endpoints intended to create new Qonto organizations/accounts and help streamline the onboarding of Qonto customers.

-Start with Qonto by setting up OAuth2 Authentication and Application
+Start with Qonto by setting up a developer account

 Getting started with Qonto’s API requires creating a developer account and registering an OAuth2 application via Qonto’s Developer Portal.
 Once signed up, you can create a new app by choosing an integration use case (for example, “Connect your customers’ Qonto accounts to your platform.”) and filling in details like your app name and redirect URLs.